 Dennis has been at the forefront of environmental stewardship and sustainability in East of the River communities and the District.
 His forward-thinking has positioned Groundwork Anacostia River DC to take advantage of local and federal efforts to support green jobs, smart growth, and energy efficiency.

 Dominique Skinner has lived in DC for her entire life, excluding her time spent at Winston Salem State University in North Carolina.
 She completed her Bachelor’s Degree in Psychology at Bowie State University in Maryland.
 She then went on to earn her Masters of Art in Clinical Psychology from The American School of Professional Psychology at Argosy University in Arlington, VA.
 She started work with Groundwork Anacostia in 2011 as a volunteer, and later joined their staff as a Green Team leader working with high school students within DC.
-Since then, she has become their Program Coordinator and Office Manager.
+Since then, she has become their Program Coordinator.
 Dominique enjoys interacting with young people to expose them to their local environment and encouraging youth development through outdoor recreation.